lushmana/Homelab/README.md

 Resources: 8GB RAM, DX517 Expansion Unit, Volume1 - 4x18TB SHR2, Volume 2 - 4x18TB SHR2
 Purpose: I use this only for tinkering with Docker
 ```

-### 📁 Archives
-Legacy configurations in `archives` folder - not actively maintained but useful as reference.

 ---

 ## 📚 Learning Resources